robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 * (d) &middot&middot [Neutrality vs biases for chatbots](https://robang74.github.io/chatbots-for-fun/html/neutrality-vs-biases-for-chatbots.html), written in English since the beginning

-As a bonus example (d), also the AI-drive chatbots shown similar misconceptional behaviour (or biases orthodoxy) when they reduced in size by a processes usually known as quantisation.
+As a bonus example (d), also the AI-drive chatbots shows a similar misconceptional behaviour (or biases orthodoxy) when they are reduced in size by a process usually known as quantisation.

 ---